kapposds/csunipi-mobile/README.md

 # CS Unipi Mobile <img src="https://github.com/kapposds/csunipi-mobile/blob/master/resources/android/icon/drawable-xxxhdpi-icon.png" width="85" height="85" />

 Part of Bachelors Thesis.
-Hybrid mobile application intended to function as the main mobile app of the Computer Science department of the University of Piraeus, where users (students, proffesors, staff, interested guests etc) can access deparment news, members, activities, services and other information.
+Hybrid mobile application intended to function as the main mobile app of the Computer Science department of the University of Piraeus, where users (students, professors, staff, interested guests etc) can access department news, members, activities, services and other information.

 The application is only in Greek.
 Developed with Ionic Framework 1.